-In a wild coincidence that's just too good not to share, I found out when I got home that my small town of Cashmere had the main street blocked off.
+In a wild coincidence that's just too good not to share, I found out when I got home that my small town had the main street blocked off.
 What could this be about?
 Well, it turns out that there is a Harley-Davidson motorcycle rally and parade in town tonight!
 How freaky is that?
 My BMW was a little out of place, but I still had a lot of fun wandering around to see all the Harley metal that was here... all of it beautiful, and some of the custom work mesmerizing.
 Sadly, I didn't have my camera on me...
 I left it in my car and completely forgot about it when I transferred to my motorcycle.

 As I blogged a while back, the creation of the National Do Not Call List is not stopping bastards I don't know from calling at all hours... they always have some kind of loophole that they claim makes them immune from the list.
 Here's a clue for anybody calling to sell me something: immunity doesn't make you any less of an asshole, so don't expect me to be happy when you call.
 On the contrary, I will probably yell at you and then threaten to hunt you down and kill you.
 Here's a typical example:

 It's 8:40 at night and the phone rings while I am watching television.
 I answer the call, but there is nobody there... they've hung up.
 I then check the Caller ID and see it is a company called "RESULTS TECHNOLOGY @ 1-815-754-8823."
 So I call the ass-clowns back and get a voice recording.
 As I navigate around, I find a menu option to be removed from their call list, so I enter my number.
 Then I get a message telling me that their call volume is too high, and I should try back another time (keep in mind that I am PAYING for this call).